Tuesday, April 30, 2019

 possible.

-So this is what I’ve been doing
+so this is what I’ve been doing

-these days.
-This, and lots of
+these days. this, and a whole

-Also, I keep thinking about
+also, I keep thinking about

-sanity.
-And what, if anything,
+sanity. and what, if anything,

-that might mean.
-Oddly, or not
+that might mean. oddly, or not

 so oddly, I keep seeing ads for